mztan/gifimage/README.md

 gifimage
 ========

 Loads, decodes, renders, and animates GIFs for your viewing pleasure!
-Built using Direct2D and the Windows Runtime.
+Built using Direct2D, WIC, and the Windows Runtime.
 Supports Windows 8+ and Windows Phone 8.1+.

 #### Usage
 * Add reference to Em.UI.Xaml.Media.GifImageSource in your app